Costco Wholesale Co. (NASDAQ:COST) Shares Acquired by Slow Capital Inc.

 Analysts Set New Price Targets

 Several analysts recently commented on COST shares.
-Raymond James boosted their price target on Costco Wholesale from $580.00 to $670.00 and gave the stock an “outperform” rating in a research report on Friday, December 15th.
-StockNews.com cut Costco Wholesale from a “buy” rating to a “hold” rating in a research report on Wednesday, December 20th.
-Evercore ISI boosted their price target on Costco Wholesale from $640.00 to $650.00 and gave the stock an “outperform” rating in a research report on Tuesday, December 12th.
-BMO Capital Markets boosted their price target on Costco Wholesale from $612.00 to $700.00 and gave the stock an “outperform” rating in a research report on Friday, December 15th.
-Finally, Tigress Financial upped their target price on Costco Wholesale from $635.00 to $745.00 and gave the company a “buy” rating in a report on Friday.
+HSBC started coverage on Costco Wholesale in a research report on Friday, September 22nd.
+They set a “hold” rating and a $600.00 price target for the company.
+Telsey Advisory Group boosted their price target on Costco Wholesale from $625.00 to $700.00 and gave the stock an “outperform” rating in a research report on Friday, December 15th.
+Roth Mkm upped their target price on Costco Wholesale from $482.00 to $502.00 and gave the company a “neutral” rating in a report on Wednesday, September 27th.
+Argus upped their target price on Costco Wholesale from $630.00 to $650.00 and gave the company a “buy” rating in a report on Friday, September 29th.
+Finally, StockNews.com cut Costco Wholesale from a “buy” rating to a “hold” rating in a report on Wednesday, December 20th.
 Eight analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
 Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $631.60.

 Insider Buying and Selling